cognitedata/toolkit/cognite_toolkit/cognite_modules/common/cdf_auth_readwrite_all/README.md

 ## Managed resources

-This module manages two groups:
+This module manages the following resources:

 1. a group with read-write access (`gp_cicd_all_read_write`) to everything in a CDF project (for `cdf-tk` as an admin tool or through a CI/CD pipeline).